nginxinc/nginx-amplify-doc/amplify-guide.md

 Upon installation, the agent's log rotation schedule is added to `/etc/logrotate.d/amplify-agent`.

 Normal level of logging for the agent is `INFO`.
-If you'd ever need to debug the agent, you'd need to change it to `DEBUG` as follows.
-Bear in mind, the size of the agent's log file could grow really fast with the `DEBUG`:
+If you ever need to debug the agent, change it to `DEBUG` as follows.
+Bear in mind, the size of the agent's log file can grow really fast with the `DEBUG`:

 ```